Six reasons the Electric Vehicle landslide will just accelerate

 I pull off at the Michendorf service area to charge up, but can't find the charging points.

-For the savvy commuter who uses the same columns again and again, this is of course no problem.
+For the savvy commuter who uses the same charging stations again and again, this is of course not a problem.
 For long-distance EV tourists, this hunt robs them of any driving pleasure.

 When I leave the highway and stand in front of a charging station, I can't pay.

-That’s different from a gas station, where I can pay with different cards and cash.
+This is different from a petrol station, where I can pay with different cards and cash.
 They probably even take checks.
-At this pump, I am asked for an RFID from the local energy company.
+At this charging station, I am asked for an RFID from the local energy company.

-At the next charger with 6 × 150 kWh on the Nuthe expressway near Potsdam, four columns are not working.
+At the next charger with 6 × 150 kWh on the Nuthe expressway near Potsdam, four columns don't work.
 Murphy is obviously traveling with me.
-So I have to move the car twice and start the charging process three times to finally charge with 106 kW.
-Unfortunately, that’s all the Cupra Born can do.
+So I have to move the car twice and start the charging process three times to finally charge at 106 kW.
+Unfortunately, that's all the Cupra Born can do.

-At that moment, I realize that the Tesla package consists of the car and the chargers and that is the only reason why it generates real fans among customers.
-It’s not the car.
+At this moment, I realize that the Tesla package consists of the car and the chargers, and that's the only reason it generates real fans among customers.
+It's not the car.
 Fast charging, standardized charging stations and easy payment are just as important.
 At some point, electricity was even free for Tesla drivers.

 This insight doesn't help me now.

 It takes me twice as long to drive the same distance as with a combustion engine.
-It takes me 5.5 hours to find the charging station where I can start charging, plus the waiting time for charging.
+I spend 5.5 hours looking for the charging station where I can start charging, plus the waiting time for charging.

-Due to the lost time, I am already over the deadline for returning the rental car.
+Because of the lost time, I'm already past the deadline for returning the rental car.

 Adjusting the contract online causes the rental price to shoot up to €289 for 26 hours.